Design Handoff 101: How to handoff designs to developers

 Answering these questions for your developers proactively prevents them from building outside of your design system guidelines, or worse, re-building a component that already exists.
 It also furthers a very important goal that every design team has for their design system, which is for it to actually be used and adopted into their team’s systems and processes.

 One way to make your design system more discoverable and therefore useful for developers is Zeplin’s Highlight Components and Used In features.
 With one click, Zeplin will highlight all components on a screen and will also show when and where component variants or similar components are being used across your projects.
+Design system visibility is one of many ways Zeplin helps developers work more efficiently and scale their builds with accuracy.

 6. Direct connection between design system and their code